mantidproject/mantid/docs/source/release/v4.0.0/muon.rst

 - ALC interface now sorts the data into ascending order.
 - Muon Analysis now includes number of event per frame and number of events per frame per detector in the run info box on the home tab.
 - Frequency Domain Analysis now lets the user select the phase table in MaxEnt mode.
+- CHRONUS now has a transverse and longitudanal default grouping table, the main field direction is read from the file to determine which to use.

 Bugfixes
 ########